Skip to content

 Elizabeth Sepper (@lsepper) is Professor of Law at the University of Texas at Austin School of Law.

-Kate Redburn (@k_redburn) is a Postdoctoral Research Scholar at Columbia Law School, a PhD Candidate in history at Yale University, and a former Managing Editor of the LPE Blog.
+Kate Redburn (@k_redburn) is a legal historian at Columbia Law School and former Managing Editor of the LPE Blog.

 Next week, the Supreme Court will hear arguments in a case with the potential to transform religious accommodation in the workplace.
 The facts of Groff v.
 DeJoy seem simple: Gerald Groff, an Evangelical Christian, observes the sabbath on Sundays.
 As a mail carrier in rural Pennsylvania, he was able to avoid a conflict between his work and religious obligations until USPS contracted with Amazon to make Sunday deliveries.
 USPS offered to look for employees to cover his shifts, but on more than twenty Sundays, no one was willing to fill in for him.
 Groff refused to work and eventually quit to avoid being fired.
 He argues that the Postal Service violated his right to a reasonable religious accommodation under Title VII of the Civil Rights Act.